 - Contribute to an employer-sponsored 401k plan via payroll deduction and allocate your contribution to stocks, bonds or mutual funds.

-- Contribute to a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select mutual funds.
+- Open a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select mutual funds.

-- Contribute to a brokerage account where a specified amount is withdrawn from your savings account every month, investing in a high yield dividend stock or target date mutual fund.
+- Secure a brokerage account where a specified amount is withdrawn from your savings account every month, investing in a high yield dividend stock or target date mutual fund.

 - What is a 401(k)